JavOrraca/Resources/README.md

 ## Online Educational Resources

+* [Codecademy](https://www.codecademy.com/): This is one of the best online interactive learning platforms that I've used - Codecademy offers free (and for pay) coding classes in several programming languages including Python, Java, JavaScript, SQL, and more
 * [Kaggle](https://www.kaggle.com/): World's largest community of data scientists and machine learners, with discussion boards, downloadable datasets, and competitions to reinforce your programming skills with R, Python, etc.
 * [Khan Academy](https://www.khanacademy.org/math/statistics-probability): Statistics is critical for any data scientist, and the Khan Academy statistics and probability lessons will provide you with the basics
 * [Super Data Science Courses](https://www.superdatascience.com/courses/intro-data-science-step-by-step-guide/): I'm a huge fan of Kirill Eremenko's SuperDataScience, and now they're offering online intro courses (their $1 Premium 30-day trial will get you access to over 20 courses)